timchen0618/timchen0618.github.io/_pages/about.md

 - **Jan 2025**: Our paper on [Open-World Evaluation for Retrieving Diverse Perspectives](https://arxiv.org/abs/2409.18110) was accepted to NAACL 2025!

 ## Research Interests
-- Natural Language Processing
-- Question Answering Systems
-- Retrieval-Augmented Generation
-- Information Retrieval
+I am interested in finding out what is the most accurate, efficient, and reliable way to gather information and provide answers for user queries.
+- Accurate: I am interested in improving the retrieval quality for various downstream tasks, including retriever tools in DeepResearch agents.
+How to accurately synthesize information from multiple knowledge sources is also an important problem.
+- Efficient: Current search systems often incur multiple calls to find information for a single query.
+It is possible to reduce the number of calls and maintain performance.
+- Reliable: Retrieval systems should follow instructions reliably, and should generalize to various domains.
+RAG systems should be robust to irrelevant information, and how the information is presented.

 ## Service

 ### Reviewer / Program Committee
+- ICLR 2026
+- ARR (Feb 2024, Aug 2024, Oct 2024, Feb 2025, July 2025)
 - EMNLP (2022, 2023)
-- ARR (Feb 2024, Aug 2024, Oct 2024, Feb 2025)
 - ACL 2023
 - AKBC 2022
 - KnowledgeLM @ ACL2024